Houssem Aouar: Algeria

 In March 2023, Aouar switched his international allegiance from his birth to the football federation of the country of his parents, Algeria.
 In an interview with the Algerian Football Federation, he said, "the president held out his hand to me and it seemed like it was just meant to be.
 I had a second chance and I jumped on it."
 He also added that he "regretted" having played for France, saying that he felt he "hadn't made the best choice".
 On 18 June 2023, he made his debut for Algeria against Uganda in the African Cup of Nations qualification match.

 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.
+On 19 December 2025, Aouar withdrew from the 2025 Africa Cup of Nations due to injury, and was replaced by Himad Abdelli.

+On 31 May 2026, Aouar was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.

 Style of play

-Aouar is a versatile attacking midfielder who can play anywhere in midfield, and has been praised for his excellent technical ability and calmness with the ball at his feet.
+Aouar is an attacking midfielder who can play anywhere in midfield, and has been praised for his excellent technical ability and calmness with the ball at his feet.